The Radical Money Manifesto

 What Jesus Taught and We Forgot

-Based on the biblical and church history insights of Raising Up Good Stewards, The Radical Money Manifesto this book includes Bible study questions for learning to be stewards together.
+In this book, we learn that one of the missing piece in our lives as Christians and in our churches is stewardship - stewardship as Jesus understood and taught it, stewardship as the early Christians practiced and experienced it.
+Based on the biblical and church history insights of Raising Up Good Stewards, The Radical Money Manifesto includes Bible study questions for learning to be stewards together.

 Jesus has a much bigger agenda for how you use the money he entrusted to you.
 Jesus issues a radical manifesto for citizens of the kingdom of heaven.
 He offers freedom from fretting, justice for the poor, and investment opportunities with eternal pay-offs.
 Whatever it costs, Jesus promises it will be worth it.